 What is accessing child pornography?

 If you have been charged or are being investigated, hiring a Calgary child pornography lawyer is important.
-I can explain the strategy for fighting these charges, the repercussions of a guilty plea, the nature of a peace bond if applicable, and other related aspects of your charges.
-Contact us now for a 587-888-7149 free consultation.
+I am available to discuss the defence strategy for addressing these charges, the potential consequences of a guilty plea, the specifics of a peace bond if it applies, and any other relevant aspects related to your case.
+Please reach out to us for a free consultation at 587-888-7149.

 What is Accessing Child Pornography?

 Accessing child pornography is a crime defined by section 163.1(4.2) of the Criminal Code as knowingly causing child pornography to be viewed by or transmitted to yourself.
 To be convicted of accessing child pornography, the crown prosecutor must prove beyond a reasonable doubt that the material is child pornography and that the accused either viewed or self-transmitted it, and that they did so knowingly.

 Viewing child pornography is exactly what it sounds like: watching a child pornography video, looking at a child pornography photograph, or reading literature that is child pornography.
 Courts across Canada disagree about whether self-transmitting child pornography includes downloading it.
 Some courts have found that downloading child pornography is a form of self-transmission, while others have disagreed.
 However, the crime of accessing child pornography is often based on viewing the material, and the separate crime of possessing child pornography, which is usually committed by downloading the material to one's personal device, is often the focus of prosecution.
 The purpose of the crime of accessing child pornography is to punish people who view child pornography without storing it on a personal device; for example, by viewing it on a public library computer.